trufflesuite/trufflesuite.com/src/blog/three-new-features-on-ganache-to-improve-your-developer-experience/index.md

 ## New eth_getProof RPC method

-Ganache now supports the **eth_getProof** RPC method which is an important step towards securing layer 2 networks and is specified by [EIP-1186](https://eips.ethereum.org/EIPS/eip-1186).
+Ganache now supports the **eth_getProof** RPC method, as specified by [EIP-1186](https://eips.ethereum.org/EIPS/eip-1186).
 This method returns some useful values, including hashes and proofs associated with the given address and storage keys.
 This method can be used as shown below:

 ```javascript
 const result = provider.request({